base58btc/LARP/docs/02-genesis.md

 _Protocol Note_: The first ever coinbase transaction in the genesis block technically *isn't* included in the UTXO set.
 Because it's not in the UTXO set, it's considered unspendable.
-This was probably a mistake on Satohi's part, but we're keeping things that way.
+This was probably a mistake on Satoshi's part, but we're keeping things that way.
 The LARP game doesn't follow the protocol
 exactly: we add our genesis transaction to the UTXO set, which makes all of the outputs on it eligible to be spent in other